GSA/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 ## Example 3 - remote resource reference

-This example uses remote HTTPS resource availability to ensure a CMVP citation is actually found on the related NIST web site.
+This example uses remote HTTPS resource availability to ensure a Cryptographic Module Validation Program (CMVP) citation is actually found on the related NIST web site.

 Consider the following document fragment
 ```